San Baltazar Chichicapam

 San Baltazar Chichicapam is a town and municipality in Oaxaca in south-western Mexico.
 The municipality covers an area of 100.79 km^{2}.
 It is part of the Ocotlán District in the south of the Valles Centrales Region.

 As of 2005, the municipality had a total population of 2,716.

 Municipal President Florencio San Germán died in 2020 during the COVID-19 pandemic in Mexico.

+History

+Chichicapan was a prehispanic Zapotec settlement.
+Many gods were worshipped here, of which the most important was Pichanagobeche, who cured illness.
+There was also Pichanto, who interceded on behalf of humans to Pichanagobeche.
+The people offered their blood as well as quails, dogs, and other animals to these gods.
+Whenever an animal was hunted, its heart had to be offered to the gods before the meat could be eaten.
+War captives had their hearts torn out and their bodies were eaten.